 – If you treat the scenario as if it is real you don’t have to act, you just have to live.

 – Play, let yourself go, go for it.

-– U could b anywhere so set scene somewhere you’d like 2 b.
+– You could be anywhere so set scene somewhere you’d like to be.
 Why so many post office scenes when it could be blue skies on Mars?

 – For long-form narrative characters with desires/objectives are fun.
 Have a protagonist that pursues something meaningful.

 – Having a drink with a beginners improv class is a very fun thing to do.